What is an acceptable call abandon rate in a call center

 Divide the number of abandoned calls by the total number of calls.
 For example, if your contact center receives 1,000 calls and 50 are abandoned, your abandon rate is 5 percent.

 The formula for calculating call abandon rate is in the image below:

-What is a good abandon rate for a call center
+What is a good call abandon rate for a call center?

 Considering call center shrinkage, your call center is bound to have an abandonment rate that pegs around 5% to 8%.
 However, during extraordinary circumstances, it could jump up to 20%.
 Recent studies also show that one in five calls from mobile phones is abandoned (Marchex Inc study).
 When it comes to identifying the abandon rate as good or bad, the thumb rule is to keep it as low as possible.